 There are a few misconceptions when it comes to SEO, and one of the main ones is that SEO just involves link building and implementing the relevant keywords into the content and metadata.
 Yes, they are two very important tactics, but search engines look at a lot more than just those two things when ranking websites in the SERPs (Search Engine Results Pages).
 There have been elements of user experience (otherwise known as UX) rolled out into SEO practices over the last few years, and agencies have started looking at things like these:

 - Is your website secure, fast, and mobile-friendly?

 - Do you have content that engages users and makes them want to stay on your site?

 - Does your websites load quickly, and is it easy for users to navigate?

-The points above are all elements of user experience and are things that are considered by search engines like Google when determining whether or not your website should rank for your chosen phrases.
+The points above are all elements of user experience and are things that search engines like Google consider when determining whether your website should rank for your chosen phrases.

 Why Is UX Important When It Comes To SEO?

-We think that it is fair to say that Google has changed significantly over the last few years; the search engine is constantly updating its algorithms, to make sure that Google users are given the best possible results for whatever search they perform.
-Every single algorithm update that Google has made recently has been geared towards giving more user-focused and user-friendly results to searchers.
+We think that it is fair to say that Google has changed significantly over the last few years; the search engine is constantly updating its algorithms to make sure that Google users are given the best possible results for whatever search they perform.
+Every algorithm update that Google has made recently has been geared towards giving searchers more user-focused and user-friendly results.
 There has been changes to the SERPs, such as the knowledge panel and rich snippets, and other updates that have proven just how important user experience has become to Google.
 Just look at RankBrain for further proof.

 What Is RankBrain?